 Fire management.
 Fire management is frequently an important facet of natural areas management in Virginia.
 Fire management activities include both prescribed fire implementation and wildfire management.
-While most wildfires are potentially destructive and should be suppressed, some settings - such as the Catlett Islands - may present an opportunity to realize the benefits of fire in a natural setting.
+While some wildfires are potentially destructive and should be suppressed, some situations - such as in the case of the Goodwin Islands - should be explored as an opportunity to realize the benefits of fire in a natural setting.

-Historically, lightening-induced wildfires as well as fires started by American Indians would have occurred with some frequency on Catlett Islands, helping to shape the natural communities and species found there.
-To prepare for and provide guidance in the event of a wildfire in the future, a fire management plan should be developed for Catlett Islands.
-Such a plan would explore the past role of fire on the Reserve, clearly state the potential benefits and disadvantages of wildfire on the Islands under current landowner and management contexts, outline the management objectives of all landowners involved, and provide a set of management options should a wildfire occur.
-The need and purposes for prescribed burning should also be explored in such a plan.
-Development of a fire management plan could best be accomplished by VIMS staff working closely with agencies and organizations that frequently deal with fire management issues, including the Virginia Department of Forestry (DOF), DCR, and The Nature Conservancy.
-Implementing this plan would require close coordination with local fire departments as well as DOF.
+Historically, lightning-induced wildfires as well as fires started by American Indians would have occurred with some frequency on Goodwin Islands, helping to shape the natural communities and species habitats found there.
+Fire scars are still visible from a June 1986 lightning-induced wildfire that burned between 32-47 hectares (80-115 acres) of upland forest, shrub-scrub/forested wetland, and high marsh.
+Historically, lightning-induced wildfire likely occurred with some frequency on Goodwin Islands.
+To prepare for and provide guidance in the event of a wildfire in the future, a wildfire contingency plan should be developed for Goodwin Islands.
+Such a plan should explore the past role of fire on the Reserve, clearly state the potential benefits and disadvantages of wildfire on the Islands under current landowner and management contexts, outline management objectives, and provide a viable set of management options should a wildfire occur.
+Development of a wildfire contingency plan would best be accomplished by VIMS staff working closely with agencies and organizations that frequently deal with fire management issues, including DCR, Department of Forestry (DOF), and The Nature Conservancy.